BNasmith/PTForsyth/PTFWorkofChrist.md

 forgive, that would destroy the permanence of
 Christ the depth of His work, and the height of His place.
-Thus God would be saying more than He did ; and we have a natural and proper difficulty in thoroughly trusting people who say more than they do.
+Thus God would be saying more than He did; and we have a natural and proper difficulty in thoroughly trusting people who say more than they do.
 If Christ were simply an expression of God's love, then His Cross would simply be what is called an object-lesson of
-God's love ; or it would simply be a witness to the serious way in which God takes man's sin ; or it might even be no more than the ex- pression of the strong conviction of Jesus about it.
+God's love; or it would simply be a witness to the serious way in which God takes man's sin; or it might even be no more than the ex- pression of the strong conviction of Jesus about it.
 We are exposed to the danger there always is when we make revelation a word